 No. Current SBA rules provide that a pledge of a 7(a) loan (which would include a PPP loan) to the Federal Reserve Bank or the Federal Home Loan Bank does not require the SBA's prior written consent or notice to the SBA.
-The Third Interim Final Rule clarifies that the SBA's other requirements for loan pledges, such as having to approve loan documents or requiring a multi-party agreement, would also not apply to PPP loans pledged for borrowings from a Federal Reserve Bank or advances by a Federal Home Loan Bank.
+The Interim Final Rules clarify that the SBA's other requirements for loan pledges, such as having to approve loan documents or requiring a multi-party agreement, would also not apply to PPP loans pledged for borrowings from a Federal Reserve Bank or advances by a Federal Home Loan Bank.